Skip To Main Content

 Prerequisites

-The following packages should be installed and activated prior to completing this tutorial.
+In order to follow this tutorial, the following should be installed and activated prior to completing this tutorial.
 All three can be done following the Get Started with Faust guide.

 1. WPGraphQL